cogini/http_structured_field/README.md

 ```

 The parser uses [NimbleParsec](https://hex.pm/packages/nimble_parsec), so it's
-strict.
+strict, unlike, e.g., regular expressions.

 It handles the funky syntax of parameters, nested lists, and dictionaries.
-You can
+You
-run it on any input and it will return a tagged tuple for a simple value
+can run it on any input and it will return a tagged tuple for a simple value or
-or an Elixir list for a list of values.
+an Elixir list for a list of values.
 If there are parameters, then the tuple
 will have three elements, with the third being a list.
 Inner List types are
 tagged tuples, as we need some place to put the parameters.